Gone Girl (film): Development

-Following the release of the film, Flynn spoke of an overwhelming adaptation process, in which she tackled a 500-page book with an intricate plot; she explained that her experience working for a magazine meant that she "wasn't ever precious about cutting."
+Following the release of the film, Flynn spoke of an overwhelming adaptation process, in which she condensed a 500-page novel with an intricate plot into a shorter screenplay.
+She explained how her experience working for a magazine meant she was familiar with eliminating parts of previous drafts, and thus "wasn't ever precious about cutting."
 As a consequence of the distillation process, most of the parental storylines were lost, so the mother of the character of Desi Collings does not appear in the film, and it was not possible to include flashbacks of Nick Dunne's dead mother.

 In terms of the film's ending, Flynn revealed that she experimented with a "lot of iterations".
 One of the aspects that she was certain of was the presence of the media, which she described as the "third player", alongside Nick and Amy.
 In Flynn's words: "Once we got to the ending, I wanted it to wrap up quickly.
 I didn't want 8 million more loop-de-loops ...
 I had no problem tossing stuff out and trying to figure out the best way to get there."

 Flynn enjoyed the experience of making the film, and she expressed appreciation for Fincher's involvement, as he "really liked the book and didn't want to turn it into something other than what it already was", and he also reassured her, even when she second-guessed herself.
 Fincher described Flynn's screenwriting work as "very smart", "crafty", and "extremely articulate".

+Fincher selected Pike for the lead role because she was not well known to American audiences, and he also felt she had an enigmatic quality which suited the role.
+Tyler Perry, previously known mainly for comedic roles, was cast against type as a criminal defense lawyer.

 Filming

 On September 11, 2013, the Gone Girl film crew began filming establishing shots.
 Principal photography began on September 15 in Cape Girardeau, Missouri, and was scheduled to last about five weeks.
 Some interior scenes were filmed in Los Angeles, with a door that could not be replicated being shipped there from Cape Girardeau.

 According to producer Ceán Chaffin, Fincher took, on average, as many as 50 takes for each scene, while Flynn has said that, although Fincher is a visual director, he is meticulous about veracity—Fincher changed a scene in which Amy collects her own blood, as he thought it was unbelievable.

-Fincher later called Affleck "extremely bright" in regard to the manner in which he drew on his own experience with the media for the character of Nick Dunne.
+Fincher later called Affleck "extremely bright" regarding how he drew on his own experience with the media for the character of Nick Dunne.
 Fincher explained that Affleck "has a great sense of humor and great wit about what this situation is and how frustrating it is".
 Fincher described the behavior of the media in the film as "tragedy vampirism", but clarified that "The New York Times and NPR are not in the flowerbeds of the Dunne house".